Google-Developer-Student-Club-HUMG/classguard/README.md

 ***

-<h3>*Technology used in the website*</h3>
+## Technology used in the website

 **Front-end:** Reactjs.

 **Back-end:** Firebase.

+Our backend uses Firebase to store data about violence

-Function of the website:
+_Function of the website:

  **Authentication:** Email and password based authentication, Google, Facebook, GitHub.

-**Cloud Firestore:** :we save user data after registration, Admin management, Posts(anonymous posts or no), Share in addition, we also save each user's posts and display from newest hottest to oldest
+**Cloud Firestore:** we save user data after registration, Admin management, Posts(anonymous posts or no), Share in addition, we also save each user's posts and display from newest hottest to oldest.

- **Storage:** here we store user's image, video post, avatar for retrieval when needed
+ **Storage:** Here we store images, video posts, user avatars and cameras for retrieval when needed.

+**Realtime Database:** We store data about violent behavior for retrieval when needed.

 # Solution Demo